jish02/jish02/README.md

 - 👋 Hi, I’m jisha
-- 👀 I’m interested in nd
+- 👀 I’m interested in c and c++
 - 🌱 I’m currently learning basics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail jishamarathe.stud@vivacollege.org
+- 📫 How to reach me mail marathejisha425@gmail.com

 <!---
 jish02/jish02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.